 POST runs several fellowship schemes with Research Councils, learned societies and charities.
 Through these schemes, academics are sponsored to spend time working in Parliament.
 Some fellowships are also open to post-doctoral researchers in academia and industry.

 These are schemes that enable PhD students to spend (usually) three months working at POST.
 Most fellows will research, write and publish a POSTnote during their time with us, but some fellows have instead been placed with a parliamentary Select Committee or Library.

 Further information about the fellowship schemes is posted here and on the sponsoring organisations' websites.

 Fellowships open to academics with PhDs

-Open to academics working in different subject areas and at all career levels.
-Academics can apply to work on a project proposed by a department in Parliament or, submit a project of their choosing.
-Fellowships can be between one to twelve months in duration.
+Between 2016 and 2018 POST ran a pilot Parliamentary Academic Fellowship Scheme, open to academics working in different subject areas and at all career levels.
+Academics were able to apply to work on a project proposed by a department in Parliament or to submit a project of their choosing.

 Fellowships currently open for applications